 Now that you have learned the basics, sometimes we can’t avoid other problems that might occur during your creation process.
 Below you can find the answers to some commonly asked questions by fellow designers.

 You must select the objects when you align them.
 If not, the align options will show grey, which means it cannot work.
 Another reason is that your objects are grouped.

 How do you align a grouped object in Illustrator?

 You can align a grouped object but the objects in the same group will not change position within the group.

-For example, if you align a grouped object to the left, the whole object will more to the left of the Artboard.
-If you wish to align specific part of a grouped object to align to left, you will have to ungroup them to align them first, and then group them together again.
+For example, if you align a grouped object to the left, the whole object will move to the left of the Artboard.
+If you wish to align a specific part of a grouped object to align to left, you will have to ungroup them to align them first, and then group them together again.

 How to align a logo in Illustrator?

 As I briefly mentioned above, aligning a logo is extremely important because it really shows your professionalism.
 The two most standard forms of logos are really simple to do.
 Basically, it’s just select all and then choose Horizontal Align Center or Vertical Align Center.

 That’s all for today!

 Knowing how to align objects in Illustrator will be a great help to organize your artwork.
 It’s much easier than doing it manually when you have to move around the positions and distances of objects.
 It’s a simple and must-know tool for all graphic designers.